 The most important thing to do in the Hoh is to get out and experience this unique forest environment.
 Try to give yourself enough time to be present, to walk slowly, and perhaps even spend a few minutes just looking up at the height of the ancient trees and taking some deep breaths.

-The much longer Hoh River Trail, which goes all the way to the Blue Glacier on Mt Olympus!
-This is an 18 mile one way multi-day adventure, but you can walk any distance on this trail and feel what the Hoh is all about.
-I recommend a six mile round trip (turning around at Tom Creek) or if you’re feeling more ambitious, a ten mile round trip, turning around at Five mile island.
+The much longer Hoh River Trail goes all the way to the Blue Glacier on Mt Olympus!
+This is an 36 mile multi-day adventure, but you can walk any distance on this trail and feel what the Hoh is all about.
+I recommend a six mile round trip (turning around at Tom Creek).
+If you’re feeling more ambitious try a ten mile round trip, turning around at Five Mile Island.
 Even going just a mile up this river trail will be unforgettable.
 This is one of my favorite hikes in Washington.

 What to bring

-- If you’re camping: all the food you need for your trip (none available in the Hoh), as well as dry firewood (so much easier if it’s raining) and a tarp or other rain cover for your site
+If you’re camping: all the food you need for your trip (none available in the Hoh), as well as dry firewood (so much easier if it’s raining) and a tarp or other rain cover for your site

-- Rain gear!
+Rain gear!
 It’s important to have at a minimum a good rainjacket (this is my rainjacket and favorite for rainy hikes) and good waterproof boots.
 Consider wearing rubber boots instead of hiking boots, there is epic mud!
 These are the boots I wear for rainforest muddy hikes, super comfortable to hike in and also super cute!

 Essential phone accessories for photography: The low light of the Hoh rainforest can make photography a real challenge, even for professionals with DSLR cameras!
 If you’re taking photos with your phone, I highly recommend a phone tripod which is great for keeping photos from being blurry in low light.
 I also like to have a back up power supply for my phone here, since it’s a remote area without cell phone service which can cause the battery to die quickly, especially if you’re doing lots of photos and videos.